A Series of Unfortunate Events: Reviews

 Reviews for A Series of Unfortunate Events have generally been positive, with reviewers saying that the series is enjoyable for children and adults alike, and that it brings fresh and adult themes to children's stories.
-The Times Online refer to the books as "a literary phenomenon", and discuss how the plight of the Baudelaire orphans helps children cope with loss—citing the rise in sales post September 11, 2001 as evidence.
+The Times Online refer to the books as "a literary phenomenon", and discuss how the plight of the Baudelaire orphans helps children cope with loss—citing the rise in sales post-September 11, 2001 as evidence.
 Mackey attributes the series' success to the "topsy-turvy moral universe."
 Langbauer feels that the series "offers a critique of the pieties" of earlier generations and imparts "its own vision of ethics."
 In a May 2000 article for Publishers Weekly, Sally Lodge notes kids and educators' enthusiasm for the first four books in the series.

 Criticism

-The series has come under criticism from some school districts for its dark themes.
-Access to the books was similarly restricted at Katy ISD Elementary School in Katy, Texas.
-Similarly, a school in Decatur, Georgia criticized The Reptile Room for its inclusion of the word "damn", canceling an author event with Handler in protest.
+Access to the books was restricted at Katy ISD Elementary School in Katy, Texas.
+A school in Decatur, Georgia criticized The Reptile Room for its inclusion of the word "damn", canceling an author event with Handler in protest.

 Criticisms include the suggested incest in Olaf's attempt to marry his distant cousin Violet in The Bad Beginning.
-The series has also been criticized for its formulaic and repetitive storytelling.
-For example, Bruce Butt criticizes the series for its formulaic and predictable nature, likening the first eight books to "junk food" for children.
+The series has also been criticized for formulaic and repetitive storytelling, including by Bruce Butt, who likened the first eight books to "junk food" for children.